miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 By extending your existing framework with these additional functions and integrating them into your application's structure, you can create a Jupyter Notebook-like experience using `FastHTML`.
 The tree diagram provides a clear overview of how the components interact, making it easier to implement and maintain.

 Let me know if you need further assistance or have any questions!

+## Conclusion to the Conclusion

+Nice.
+This is way cleaner than the hack-it-in approach I had to the first plugin app that tried simulating the top-down flow of a Jupyter Notebook.
+I won't need the dynamic execution as it suggests, as I'm ***not really simulating ipython*** style execution that's behind Notebook-like products.
+I'm just simulating it's look.
+But a lot of this I can use to make next steps kick-ass awesome!
+So even when I don't know what to do sometimes, I can think it through out loud like I have in this daily work journal, enlist the aid of several AIs, and plan a decent next step with much more thought, consideration and structure than I could pull off alone.